SageMathOER-CCC/sage-discrete-math/README.md

 ## Chicago City Colleges Open Educational Resource

-Welcome to our interactive online textbook for learning Discrete math with SageMath.
+Welcome to our interactive online textbook for learning Discrete Mathematics with SageMath.

 ### Empowering mathematicians and computer scientists with open-source tools